 When you visit our emergency room, we will determine the underlying cause of the palpitations.
 Tests might include an electrocardiogram (ECG), heart monitoring, and more.
 Once a diagnosis is determined, then a treatment plan can be designed to help with the underlying condition.
 If it is determined that heart palpitations are not caused by a heart condition, then the doctor will provide recommendations to help you avoid the triggers that led to the episode.

 Seeking Medical Care

 Since heart conditions can be some of the most serious health risks, we recommend seeking care if you experience the symptoms listed above.
 These conditions can be detrimental to your health if you are not treated quickly.

 What to Expect

-When you visit iCare, our team of exceptional and experienced physicians will immediately assess your situation and determine whether you should be treated in the ER or in urgent care.
+When you visit iCare, our medical team, led by an experienced ER physician will immediately assess your situation and determine whether you should be treated in the ER or in urgent care.
 In most cases, patients with heart related conditions are seen in the ER.